Neurotoxicity

 Netherlands RIVM Assesses Feasibility of Cohort Study on Occupational Pesticide Exposure

-The Dutch RIVM has confirmed the feasibility of a large-scale cohort study to track long-term health impacts of occupational pesticide exposure.
-This initiative signals a shift toward data-driven worker protection policies that could lead to stricter occupational exposure limits or use restrictions for specific pesticide classes.
+The Dutch RIVM has confirmed the feasibility of a large-scale cohort study to monitor long-term health impacts of occupational pesticide exposure.
+This initiative signals a shift toward evidence-based worker protection policies that may lead to stricter occupational exposure limits or targeted use restrictions for specific pesticide classes.

 rivm.nlNetherlandsNetherlands